Missouri Gave Feds Confidential Gun Data to Flag ‘Mental’ Owners

 According to St. Louis Today, the Missouri Highway Patrol revealed under subpoena that it gave a list of all state permit holders to the (federal) Social Security Administration who were supposedly conducting “an investigation into disability fraud related to mental illness claims,” yet were allegedly unable to access the encrypted list.
 Despite the official explanations, however, it seems clear that the issue of illegal data sharing is part of an attempt to catalogue gun owners identified with mental issues.

 To complicate matters, Missouri lawmakers were already fuming after it came to light that the state’s Department of Revenue (MODOR) conveniently failed to alert them to the fact that drivers’ personal data was being scanned and stored at local offices across the state, and increasing documentation was demanded of applicants.
-The feds wanted this data shared because in Missouri gun owner identities are only stored inside driver records, and a special mark is placed on licenses identifying concealed-carry status. [pullquote]In Missouri, a microcosm for the nation, it is becoming increasingly clear how the state government is being transformed into a secret police unit for federal control under Homeland Security.[/pullquote]
+The feds wanted this data shared because in Missouri gun owner identities are only stored inside driver records, and a special mark is placed on licenses identifying concealed-carry status.

 The greater context, of course, relates to the White House attempt for all out gun control.
 Already, the Veteran’s Affairs office has put military personnel on notice nationwide that they will be stripped of their right to bear arms if they are found to be “incompetent,” including issues dealing with PTSD.
 And the case in 2012 of Brandon Raub makes clear how easily this determination can be abused, as the Army combat veteran and purple heart recipient was put under psychological evaluation and had his weapons seized following politically-charged comments Raub made on Facebook.